fastlmm/bed-reader/useful.md

 cargo publish --dry-run
 ```

 Inspect the `.crate` path printed by `cargo publish --dry-run` and confirm it is not unexpectedly large.
+Around 510KB is fine.

 Do not run `cargo update` as a routine release step.
 Use it only when a dependency update is deliberately part of the release.